Rodney McAree

-Rodney Joseph McAree (born 19 August 1974) is a Northern Irish football coach, manager and former player who is currently manager of Glentoran, having been promoted from his first team coach position on 17 January 2023.
-His father Joe was awarded an MBE, in the 2014 New Year Honours List, for services to sport and to the community.
+Rodney Joseph McAree (born 19 August 1974) is a Northern Irish former footballer and current manager of NIFL Premiership side Dungannon Swifts.

 Playing career

 McAree began his playing career as a trainee with Liverpool.
 He then spent a season with Bristol City, before joining Fulham, then in the Football League Third Division.
 McAree spent four largely uneventful seasons with Fulham, but scored a vital winning goal in the final minute against Carlisle United, which eventually led to Fulham's promotion.
 Despite only playing a handful of games, McAree became a cult hero, and his name is still occasionally sung by Fulham fans.
 He had a loan spell at Woking in 1998.
 He left Fulham and signed for Stevenage Borough in September 1998.
 He went on to have spells with Chesham United, Crawley Town and Worthing.

 In 2000, McAree returned to Northern Ireland, signing for Glenavon making 33 league appearances and scoring 3 goals.
 In 2002, he joined his hometown club, Dungannon Swifts, who were then managed by his father Joe, who later became chairman.
 McAree was a vital player for the Swifts, although occasionally suffered from injury problems.
 He captained Dungannon to promotion to the Irish Premier League in 2003, where they have remained since.
 He also won the Ulster Cup and Mid-Ulster Cup with the side.
 In 2007, he led Dungannon out in the Irish Cup final against Linfield, scoring an equaliser in the 40th minute.
-However, the Swifts became the first ever side to lose an Irish Cup Final on penalties when after a 2-2 scoreline, Linfield were victorious 3-2 in the shootout.
+However, the Swifts became the first ever side to lose an Irish Cup Final on penalties when after a 2–2 scoreline, Linfield were victorious 3–2 in the shootout.
 McAree converted his penalty in the shootout.
-McAree retired from playing after a 2-1 defeat to Coleraine on 24 October 2009, but remained at the club in his capacity as first-team coach.
+McAree retired from playing after a 2–1 defeat to Coleraine on 24 October 2009, but remained at the club in his capacity as first-team coach.